© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tarrant Abbey, site of, and tithe barn at Abbey Farm is a scheduled monument protected by Historic England under reference 1002715.
 View the official record →

-Tarrant Abbey is a Cistercian monastery founded in the early thirteenth century in the Tarrant Valley, Dorset.
+Tarrant Abbey is a Cistercian nunnery founded in the early thirteenth century in the Tarrant Valley, Dorset, which became one of the wealthier religious houses in southern England before its dissolution in 1539.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002715.

 Tarrant Abbey, site of, and tithe barn at Abbey Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002715.